-From the interview process to the retirement party, it’s necessary to keep a concept of insight on employee performance appraisals.
-Ultimately, this can create for a universal system that both hiring managers and higherups can report to.
+From the interview process to the retirement party, it’s necessary to keep a concept of insight into employee performance appraisals.
+Ultimately, this can create for a universal system that both hiring managers and higher-ups can report to.
 This report allows for the necessary action to take place, whether a furthering of advisory and training or promotion.

-As stated, it’s impossible to break an individual into a number system, but it is important to keeping track of your overall employee ROI.
-An understandable and digestable system (like our 1-5 scale) can make communication lines easier between employees, managers and hiring managers.
+As stated, it’s impossible to break an individual into a number system, but it is important to keep track of your overall employee ROI.
+An understandable and digestible system (like our 1-5 scale) can make communication lines easier between employees, managers, and hiring managers.
 Every employee review should facilitate a measuring scale of some sort.

 If you need the best employees in recruitment, let us know.
 Our temp agency has some of the best, prescreened candidates available with short notice.